Curriculum Design for Student Achievement

 Beginning in 2019, I will serve as Principal Investigator on a grant-funded initiative to transform history education at the level of the introductory US and World history courses.
 We hope this project will revolutionize the relevance and efficacy of the traditional or dual-environment course for creating students who are grounded in our common past, equipped to engage with it, and able to apply both their knowledge and skills to the full range of their lives in the 21st century.

 High school world history curriculum

 Just as tertiary introductory courses can benefit from significant redesign to meet student needs and new challenges, so too high school history courses and those who serve them are working to develop and implement new pedagogies and curricula, especially in the field of world history.
 Over the past decade, I have become deeply involved in these efforts.
 Together with teachers and leaders at the New York Board of Education, I recently developed elements of a curriculum for 10th grade world history that provides options for the use of several graphic histories and memoirs.
-In addition, I actively serve on the advisory board for the Bill Gates Catalyst 3 (BGC3) world history project, working closely with a small cohort of other historians and the project leadership to develop an open-access world history curriculum featureing deeply-embedded pedagogical tools and careful intentional design.
+In addition, I actively serve on the advisory board for the Gates Ventures world history project, working closely with a small cohort of other historians and the project leadership to develop an open-access world history curriculum featureing deeply-embedded pedagogical tools and careful intentional design.